 As for any section you write in your dissertation, refer to the checklist and align your writing, particularly the topic sentence to what is required.
 In this case, the first sentence in the significance section should show the reader how you will be defining significance, which is defined for you in the checklist.
 Here is an example:

-The significance of a study is determined in relation to advancing knowledge in the field, to improving practice in the field, to contributing to positive social change, and utilizing innovation.
+The significance of a study is determined in relation to advancing knowledge in the field, and to improving practice in the field, to contributing to positive social change.

 How you organize your writing from here will vary.
 Some students are able to fit all of this in one paragraph.
 Others choose to write on each of the elements of significance in its own paragraph.
 Do what seems right for your writing style and for your topic.
 No matter how many paragraphs you write for this section, you need organizational and transitional sentences to guide your reader.
 Whatever order you list the elements in the topic sentence, please address those elements in the same order in the sentences that follow.
 Here are some examples of transitional sentences.

-In relation to advancing knowledge, researchers and educators may ….
+In relation to advancing knowledge to the [SPECIALIZATION] discipline researchers and educators may ….

 In relation to improving practice, this study may encourage…